jareddantis/unbrick_8960/README.md

 ## What does it do?

-This tool will detect device in QDLOAD mode, switch to DMSS protocol and upload a hex (converted to bin for this purpose).
+This tool will detect devices in QDLOAD mode, switch to DMSS protocol and upload a hex (converted to bin for this purpose).

 The hex is then executed and the device switches to Streaming Protocol, at this point we write a .mbn file to the internal eMMC chip, at the end of the emmc write process the device then reboots.